ajay-dhangar/algo/docs/index.md

 sidebar_label: Welcome to Algo
 sidebar_position: 1
 slug: /
+description: Algo is your gateway to mastering Data Structures and Algorithms (DSA).
+Whether you're a coding enthusiast, a student, or a professional looking to enhance your programming skills, Algo is here to guide you through the intricate world of DSA.
+tags: [dsa, data structures, algorithms]
 ---

 Algo is your gateway to mastering Data Structures and Algorithms (DSA).
 Whether you're a coding enthusiast, a student, or a professional looking to enhance your programming skills, Algo is here to guide you through the intricate world of DSA.